and Probate Law Firm

 - Purpose: The primary purpose of the Advance Directive for Health Care is to provide guidance to healthcare providers and family members when making medical decisions for individuals who are unable to communicate their wishes due to illness, injury, or incapacity.

 - Key Components: The document typically consists of two main parts.
 The first part is the appointment of a Healthcare Representative.
 In this section, you can designate a trusted individual to serve as your healthcare representative.
 This person is authorized to make healthcare decisions on your behalf if you cannot do so.
 You can specify the powers and limitations of your healthcare representative.
 The second part is the instructions for healthcare.
 In this section, you can provide specific instructions about your medical treatment preferences.
 This can include decisions about life-sustaining treatments, organ donation, pain management, and other medical procedures.
 You can also express your wishes regarding artificial nutrition and hydration.

-- Requirements and Execution: To create a valid Oregon Advance Directive for Health Care, there are two requirements.
+- Requirements and Execution: To create a valid Advance Directive for Health Care, there are two requirements.
 First, the document must be in writing.
 It must be signed by you (the principal) or someone you authorize to sign on your behalf.
-Second, the document should be witnessed by two adults and signed by the healthcare representative(s).
-The witnesses should not be the healthcare representative(s).
+Second, the document should be witnessed by two adults.
+One of the witnesses cannot be related to you in any way or be a beneficiary of your estate.

 - Revocation and Update: You can revoke or update your Advance Directive for Health Care at any time, as long as you have the capacity to do so.
 It’s important to communicate any changes to your healthcare representative and healthcare providers.